 A primary role of Women in Super (WIS) is advocating on issues relating to women and their superannuation.
 WIS is regularly invited to meet with political leaders, feature on policy roundtables and submit policy submissions to the government.

-The credibility that WIS has as the thought leader in gender equality in super has been built from decades of lobbying and advocacy work.
+The credibility that WIS has as the thought leader in gender equality in super has been built from decades of advocacy work.
 It is a privilege to be a leader on the national stage and for WIS to be taken seriously as a strong voice, representing the best interests of all Australians, especially women.

 Below are the current policy positions: